 A great after work supper.
 The only thing you need to cook is the spaghetti, then toss with the tinned tuna, capers, chilli, red onion, garlic and herbs.

 A chilli con carne, but not as we know it.
 The unusual Mediterranean spicing with finely ground meat is simmered low and slow until it melts in the mouth and served over spaghetti.
 Order it ‘five ways’ and you’ll get beans, cheese and onions on top, too.

-This healthy, quick vegetarian meal uses only 5 ingredients and is ready in 15 minutes.
+This healthy, quick vegetarian meal uses only five ingredients and is ready in 15 minutes.
 For more quick, healthy recipes, click here.

-This super-easy vegetarian pasta sauce couldn’t be more simple.
+This super-easy vegetarian pasta sauce couldn't be easier.
 Just mix marinated artichokes from a jar with lemon juice and parmesan, then tip in hot cooked pasta and toss together.
 Ready in the time it takes to set the table!

 We love how this easy meal tastes so fresh with the punchy gremolata, a traditional herb condiment made from parsley.
 The elegant seafood dish will serve two and you could swap the spaghetti for linguine.

 Tetrazzini is an American pasta dish with a creamy sauce and either poultry or seafood.
 This is our take on it using turkey, try using your Christmas leftovers.